 Mimosas and Bloody Marys are solid year-round choices for brunch cocktails, but when fresh peaches are in season, a Bellini is the way to go.
 All you have to do is peel and purée the peaches with a little lemon juice and some peach liqueur, pour some sparkling wine into a champagne flute, and stir in a spoonful of the purée.
-Serve with salmon hash and mini frittatas for an impressive brunch, or serve with our Peach Cobbler recipe for dessert.
+Serve with salmon hash and mini frittatas for an impressive brunch, or serve with Peach Cobbler recipe or Peach Crisp recipe for dessert.

 Game plan: The sweetness of your peach purée will depend on how ripe the peaches are.
 Adjust the amount of sugar and liqueur to taste.

 - 1 1/4 pounds yellow peaches (about 3 medium peaches)

 - 3 ounces peach liqueur, such as Stirrings or Briottet Crème de Pêche de Vigne